Kushagrasharma18/CS204-Project/README.md

 # RISC-V-Simulator

 This is the repository for the RISC-V simulator code.
-This is the final project for the course CS-204 - Computer Architecture.
+This is the phase 1 of project for the course CS-204 - Computer Architecture.
+In this phase , we are designing and implementing the function simulator(32-bit) RISCV-32I ISA instruction.

 <br>
 The team members are: